 To find all the offers on compost bins and more you can:

-Suffolk Master Composter Volunteers will be attending several events during the week to provide free composting information, advice and guidance to those wanting to start home composting for the first time or wanting to improve their current composting efforts:
+Master Composter Volunteers will be attending several events during the week and also hosting 2 FREE composting webinars - to provide free composting information, advice and guidance to those wanting to start home composting for the first time or wanting to improve their current composting efforts: